joshocalico/bookbook-srv/README.md

 I _will_ however tell you how to find API endpoints you can use here.

 Any API routes in the `app/api/bookingdle` directory are available to use by your iOS client.

-I may at some point create an OpenAPI specification for improved understanding but... probably not.